Jump to content

 Although Wiesbaden, with its 300,000 inhabitants, is not the largest city in Hesse - that place is occupied by Frankfurt with around 750,000 inhabitants - it is the state capital of Hesse.
 Incidentally, Mainz, the capital of Rhineland-Palatinate, is located directly opposite the Rhine.

-• Wiesbaden is the perfect size for exploring the city on foot.
+• Wiesbaden is the perfect size for exploring on foot.

-• Wiesbaden is super green.
+• Wiesbaden is incredibly green.
 The highlight is the Kurpark with its old trees.
-Maybe that's why the exotic collared and Alexander parakeets that you see all over the city feel so at home here.
+Perhaps that’s why the exotic ring-necked and Alexandrine parakeets, which you’ll encounter all over the city, feel so at home here.

-• As the "city of springs", Wiesbaden has a long tradition as a spa town.
-There are 26 hot springs in total, which also supply the thermal baths.
-You can relax in a particularly beautiful atmosphere in the Badhaus (opens in a new tab) and the Kaiser-Friedrich-Therme (opens in a new tab).
+• As the “City of Springs,” Wiesbaden has a long tradition as a spa town.
+There are a total of 26 hot springs, which also supply the thermal baths.
+You can relax in a particularly beautiful atmosphere at the Badhaus (opens in a new tab) and the Kaiser-Friedrich-Thermen (opens in a new tab)

-• Wiesbaden is a city for connoisseurs: cafés, chocolateries, wine bars and restaurants - you'll be spoiled for choice here!
+• Wiesbaden is a city for connoisseurs: cafés, chocolate shops, wine bars, and restaurants—you’ll be spoiled for choice!

-• Wiesbaden is the perfect base for exploring the beautiful Rheingau region with its castles, wineries, monasteries and restaurants.
-You can be there in just half an hour!
+• Wiesbaden is the perfect base for exploring the beautiful Rheingau (opens in a new tab) with its castles, wineries, monasteries, and restaurants.
+You’ll be there in just half an hour!

 Also interesting